The big trick on LinkedIn is to get people through the cold (new) targeting layer to retargeting. At which point, costs decrease and results improve.

 If you find yourself in this situation, we recommend getting started with broader strategies that require lower identification volumes.
 Continue collecting identification data as you run your first campaigns so you can collect enough identifications to implement higher volume strategies.

-Let's start with the information in Snitcher that's used to power LinkedIn campaigns.
+Information in Snitcher used to power LinkedIn campaign

 1️⃣ Company information